Bluenose one-design sloop: The Maritime Bluenose Championships

-In August 1949, the Halifax Herald donated the International Bluenose Class Championship Trophy, as it had done for the International Fishermen’s Trophy twenty-eight years earlier.
+In August 1949, the Halifax Herald donated the International Bluenose Class Championship Trophy, as it had done for the International Fishermen's Trophy twenty-eight years earlier.
 The winner that year was a crew from Marblehead, Massachusetts.

 A championship competition, open to all Bluenose sloops, is still held every year.
 However, the international format was abandoned after several boats swamped and sank during a particularly stormy weekend of racing.
 The Maritime Bluenose Championships are now contested by boats from the local fleets and are held in Halifax and Chester in alternating years.

 The format of the contest has changed only slightly over the years.
 It is held during the last weekend of August and, since 1986, has alternated location between Halifax and Chester.
 Five races are sailed, ideally with three on Saturday and two on Sunday.
 Occasionally, conditions are such that three races can not be completed on Saturday, in which case at most three are sailed on Sunday.
 If fewer than three races are completed in total, the trophy is not awarded.
 The course is an Olympic triangle or, in more recent years, a windward-leeward configuration race, with legs ranging from 1/2 – 2 miles in length, depending on the wind and sea conditions.
 The winner is determined using the Olympic scoring system.
 Each yacht must comply with class specification rules and carry a crew of exactly three (not two, and certainly not four).

+Original 12

+The original names of the first twelve boats built, and the builders/owners of the first twelve (as recorded in the archives of the Maritime Museum of the Atlantic).